shatrugna/obsidian-youtube-knowledge-graph/README.md

 # YouTube Knowledge Graph for Obsidian

-A plugin for Obsidian that creates a knowledge graph from YouTube video content.
-It automatically extracts video audio, transcribes it using a local Whisper server, analyzes themes and topics using Claude AI, and builds an interconnected network of notes that you can explore through Obsidian's graph view.
+A plugin for Obsidian that creates a semantically connected knowledge graph from YouTube video content.
+It automatically extracts video transcripts, generates summaries through Claude, and builds connections between related discussions using semantic similarity.

 ## Features

-- Server-side extraction and transcription of YouTube audio using yt-dlp and Whisper
+- Automatically transcribes YouTube videos from links using local Whisper server
-- Uses Claude AI to analyze content and extract key themes
+- Generates concise summaries of video content using Claude
-- Creates theme-based connections between videos
+- Creates semantic connections between related discussions using embeddings
 - Integrates with Obsidian's native graph visualization
-- Generates both raw transcripts and analyzed summaries
+- Stores raw transcripts in a hidden folder for reference
+- Builds a knowledge network based on content similarity rather than just manual links

 ## Prerequisites